pranaysuyash/insurance_q/docs/planning/project_learnings.md

 3. **Text Formatting:** Preserve original document formatting when displaying extracted text
 4. **Offline Processing Fallbacks:** More robust handling of API service disruptions
 5. **Logging Dashboard:** Centralized logging with alerting for application errors
+6. **Voice Input for QA:** Integration of speech-to-text for asking questions verbally
+7. **Multi-Document Comparison:** Ability to compare answers to the same question across different policies
+8. **Answer Highlighting:** Highlight relevant sections in the original document where answers were sourced
+9. **Smart Question Suggestions:** AI-driven suggestions based on the document content and user history

 This document will be updated as we continue to learn from the development and operation of the insurance app.